jasongrimes/fretboardfoundation/_pages/index.md

 The book is a complete manual, but it does not provide a step-by-step method.

-**Coming soon**, this site will provide step-by-step self-paced courses, live workshops, and one-on-one private lessons.
+### Coming soon

+I'm currently creating step-by-step self-paced courses, free short video lessons, and live workshops.
+One-on-one private lessons will also be available.

 ### Get notified of updates